Never Too Young Taskforce

 Andrea Bauer

-Stage 3 survivor who is tired of losing people she care about to this preventable, treatable, and curable disease.
+Stage III survivor who is tired of losing people she cares about.
 She will not quit using her story, and theirs, to raise awareness.

 Chelle Benner

-Stage 3C rectal cancer survivor, wife, mother, and nurse.
-Advocate for raising awareness, increasing screening, and emphasizing prevention so that no other families ever have to endure what my family has been through these past five years.
+Stage IIIc rectal cancer survivor, wife, mother, and nurse.
+Advocate for raising awareness, increasing screening, and emphasizing prevention.

 Ashley Bowman

-Mom, sister and wife dedicated to early prevention screening and patient self advocacy.
-I lost my sister 2 months after her 37th birthday due to stage IV colon cancer which went undetected with no symptoms until she gave birth.
-I volunteer with the alliance to honor my sister Dominique and her memory.
+Mom, sister, and wife dedicated to screening and self-advocacy.
+I lost my sister two months after her 37th birthday due to undetected colon cancer.

 Michelle Cappel

-Two time stage IV CRC thriver.
-I shouldn't be alive today, but I am and there is purpose.
-My purpose is to advocate so others don't have to go through what many of us have.
+Two-time stage IV CRC thriver.
+I shouldn't be alive today, but I am, and my purpose is to advocate so others don't have to go through this.

 Angela Caraway

-The opportunity to be on the N2Y Board means a lot to me because colorectal cancer has no age minimum or maximum and I want to encourage everyone to get checked - early!
+Being on the Taskforce means a lot to me.
+Colorectal cancer has no age minimum or maximum, and everyone should get checked!

 Lori Charney

-Minnesota native navigating survivorship and sharing my story while helping as many people as I can on the journey.
-Life can be fragile and unpredictable, especially when facing a cancer diagnosis.
-You’re not alone.
+Minnesota native navigating survivorship and sharing my story while helping as many people as possible on the journey.

 Amy Copeland

-Stage 3 survivor and Community Health Worker with big Aunt energy and a passion for CRC screening advocacy
+Stage III survivor and community health worker with big Aunt energy and a passion for CRC screening advocacy.

 Ellie Cosgrove

-Colorectal cancer widow, determined to advocate and raise awareness about young-onset colorectal cancer.
-Passionate about supporting fellow caregivers!
+Colorectal cancer widow, determined to raise awareness about YO-CRC and support fellow caregivers.

 Tamika Dash

-Stage III rectal survivor and mother of 3 will faithfully advocate, educate, and support until colorectal cancer is eradicated.
+Stage III rectal survivor and mother of three, faithfully advocating, educating, and supporting until we end CRC.

 Alice Davis

-Mother of a Stage I survivor who wants to advocate for early testing and intervention for all experiencing symptoms of colorectal cancer and those with family history.
+Mother of a stage I survivor who advocates for early testing for those with symptoms or a family history of CRC.

 Megan Dawson

-Ally who lost her mom to early onset colon cancer, determined to spread awareness and carry on her memory.
+Lost her mom to young-onset colon cancer and is determined to spread awareness and carry on her memory.

 Dr. Tami Dean